 The impact of extreme inequality is most keenly felt in developing countries where missing out means remaining trapped in the cycle of extreme poverty.
 It’s estimated that tax dodging by multinational companies costs the world’s poorest countries at least USD $100 billion every year.

 Who pays the price for inequality?

 All of us.
 Right now, Australians are seeing the direct results of economic inequality.
 Over the past decade the number of billionaires in Australia has tripled, while real wages have stagnated.
 Oxfam is committed to tackling poverty and inequality in Australia and overseas – but we have a broken economic system that is concentrating wealth in the hands of the rich and powerful.

 What can we do to address inequality?

+Oxfam’s inequality report shows that globally governments can exacerbate inequality by underfunding critical public services like schools and hospitals, whilst setting the lowest tax rates for companies and the super-rich have seen in decades.
 Just like in Australia, developing countries need tax revenue to pay for essential public services like healthcare, education and clean water for everyone.
 But when corporations don’t pay their fair share of tax, they make it much harder for developing countries to build stronger and healthier communities.